Paulus88/Pi-hole-on-MicroK8s/README.md

 **Storage Redundancy**

 Copy settings between Pi-hole pods, here are some possibilities.
-* Use Pi-hole Teleporter from 1 pod to the rest.
+* Use Pi-hole Teleporter from 1 device to the rest.
 * Mount your Kubernetes StorageClass to an external shared storage or GlusterFS https://www.gluster.org/ solution.
 * Do what I did and credits to Bart Simons https://bartsimons.me/sync-folders-and-files-on-linux-with-rsync-and-inotify/ use ssh, inotify and rsync and sync the /var/snap/microk8s/common/default-storage on every device with each other. (keep in mind root is used for ssh and optional I added the --delete option to the rsync command)
 ## Tips